 Woolbeding Countryside - River Rother and Midhurst

 From the Wheatsheaf head down Midhurst High Street and take the immediate left turn up June Lane.
-Follow the lane uphill for about 1 mile until you reach the main road and Half Moon pub.
+Follow the lane uphill for about 1 mile, past a bowls club & a tennis club, then down past a large black barn to your right, until you reach the main road and Half Moon pub.
 Take care as there is no footpath.
 Unusual for this region is an exposure of rock which you can see on the right hand side just before the peak of the rise, where tree roots grow over and between the strata.

-Looking East along the splendidly individual buildings lining Midhurst High Street - many are still small family-run businesses, and you can smell the bakeries, and the cafés . . . . . this walk starts with the Wheatsheaf pub just behind us, turning left just after the yellow-painted window.
+Looking East from beside the Wheatsheaf along the splendidly individual buildings lining Midhurst High Street - many are still small family-run businesses, and you can smell the bakeries, and the cafés.
+This walk starts with the Wheatsheaf pub beside us, turning left just after the brick building with yellow-painted windows.

-From the Half Moon pub follow the way marker across the road alongside the A272.
-This leads you along a narrow footpath through a bracken and bramble thicket, which bears right and leads you to a stile.
-Cross over the stile and head down the path through the National Trust access gate until you see the signpost for the Rother walk.
+As June Lane reaches the busy A272, you will have the Half Moon pub to your left.
+Looking west along this side of the A272 you will just see a bus-stop, as you follow the way marker into a narrow footpath through a bracken and bramble thicket, which bears right and leads you to a stile.
+Cross over the stile and head down the path, keeping the tall trees to your right.
+At the National Trust access gate you will see a signpost for the Rother walk - turn left here into the Parkland.

-You are now in the heart of Woolbeding Parkland with the meandering Rother down below.
+You are now in the heart of Woolbeding Parkland with the meandering Rother down below to your left.
 These fields are grazed by Sussex cows and Herdwick sheep.
 Turn right and follow the path into Whiphill Wood.
-Embrace the finest views of the Rother valley with the picturesque Woolbeding church , and a lake ringed by rushes, shrubs and reeds.
+Embrace the finest views of the Rother valley with the picturesque Woolbeding church, and a lake ringed by rushes, shrubs and reeds.
 You may see some geese and swans and possibly the quick flash of a kingfisher.
 The lake is nestled within old pasture punctuated by mighty oaks.

-A Belted Galloway - a small, hardy, traditional breed of cow who will happily graze rough and tough vegetation as well as grass.
+Keeping pasture naturally rich needs skilled helpers, so you may find Belted Galloway here - a small, hardy, traditional breed of cow who will happily graze rough and tough vegetation as well as grass.
 They are part of the team carrying out essential conservation work at many National Trust South Downs countryside places, along with other traditional breeds of cattle and sheep.

-Leave Whiphill Wood and continue diagonally down across the field to the far left corner.
+Leave Whiphill Wood and the quirky folly in its shadows, and continue diagonally down across the field to its far left corner.
 Follow the Rother walk signposts.
-You will have woodland on your left and an arable field on your right.
-Turn left at the waymarker post that leads you into the wood and nearer the river.
+You will have a strip of streamside woodland on your left and interconnected arable fields on your right.
+About three-quarters of the way along the edge of the second field, turn left at the waymarker post that leads you into the woods and nearer the river.
 This opens into a lovely wetland full of reedmace, willow and rushes.

-Cross the boardwalk and continue along the riverside.
+Enjoy the elevated views from the boardwalk as it crosses the insect-rich vegetated margin, then continue along the riverside.
 Watch out for dancing banded demoiselles in summer.
 These are a type of damselfly which live and breed along flowing water.
 The males have characteristic dark blue wings.

 By the edge of the River Rother flood plain there's a raised boardwalk over a boggy area, rich with rushes, willowherb, marsh marigold and other wet loving plants.